-There is no proof the Public Accounts Committee has started the review of the 2022 report of the Auditor-General on the accounts of Imo State Government.
+There is no proof the Public Accounts Committee has started the review of the 2023 report of the Auditor-General on the accounts of Imo State Government.
 Relevant officials did not respond to the SAE Index research questionnaire despite repeated engagements.

-The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be overemphasized and very crucial to concluding the audit action cycle for proper accountability.
+The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be over-emphasized and very crucial to concluding the audit action cycle for proper accountability.
 Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must also be taken seriously and implemented as quickly as possible by Executive agencies.
-It is equally important to ensure civic and media actors are provided the opportunity to participate in the audit report review process.